Marcus doing new stuff

 Read More

-Love this quote by the way: “if you continue to implement your own data access code you are stealing (money) from your customer
+And I love this quote: “If you continue to implement your own data access code, you are stealing (money) from your customer.”

 Read More